chenchih/Hitron_Script/README.md

 * This is a script that can do some automated work.
 There are many diffrent folder .
 * This script are based on work, which related to file, and some networking stuff
+* This Scipt based on Python which I made automatic for Hitron related work, which can help me speed up my working process.

 ## Getting Started

-* This Scipt based on Python which I made automatic foro Hitron related work, which can help me speed up my working process.
-Most of theme are related to file, ip, mib related setting

 ### Prerequisites
 - Please install python2 or 3.
 - Support Python2 :MAC_add_Submission, Telnet_using ini file

 ```
 Updated Time: